fulvio999/testWebChannel/README.md

-# testWebChannel
+# testWebChannel UBports App

-Demo App about QML <---> HTML communication using WebChannel instead of Oxide library (deprecated on UBports devices).
+Demo App about QML <---> HTML communication using QT WebChannel instead of Oxide library (deprecated on UBports devices).
 Currently run only on desktop using 'clickable' with the command: clickable desktop

+Running on device there is this blocking issue: https://github.com/fulvio999/testWebChannel/issues/1

+Credits:
-Credits: Source code and idea based from: https://retifrav.github.io/blog/2018/07/14/html-from-qml-over-webchannel-websockets/  (Thanks)
+- Source code and idea based from: https://retifrav.github.io/blog/2018/07/14/html-from-qml-over-webchannel-websockets/  (Thanks)
+- Chris Clime "Balcy" for some suggestions

 ## License